 Sometimes it isn’t that the financial advice is unhelpful but that it isn’t explained and broken down enough to be understandable.
-Which is why at Cowrywise, we strive to take those confusing financial jargons and simplify them.
+This is why at Cowrywise, we strive to take those confusing financial jargon and simplify them.

 We wanted to find out the most interesting financial advice Nigerians had been given and which had turned out to be the most misleading.
-Five Nigerians of varying age and industry were asked all about money advice they had been given.
+Five Nigerians of varying ages and industries were asked all about the money advice they had been given.
 We didn’t stop there though, we decided to ask them what they wish they had known earlier on in their relationship with money too.

 It’s pretty enlightening and we’re sure you’ll also have heard a few of these yourself.